logo for an-insurance-agents-career.com

 Prospecting effectiveness is measured by examining efficiency ratios in this area.
 This is accomplished through careful record keeping.
 We all know successful business people keep good records so they can effectively measure their personal business efficiency.
 Of all the measurements a good sales person tracks, the prospect contact to sales appointment obtained ratio is perhaps the most important.

-Understanding criteria four and its link to scheduling a favorable sales interview with a prospect requires taking a close look at how a salesperson makes contact with their inventory.
+agents need to help prospects qualify for life insurance and understanding criteria four and its link to scheduling a favorable sales interview with a prospect requires taking a close look at how a salesperson makes contact with their inventory.
 Because life insurance is most effectively sold face-to-face, it requires a sales person sitting down with a prospect to conduct an interview.
 Thus, the need for a favorable appointment.

-Coming next week, John will discuss:
+Coming in article 4, John will discuss:

 "What makes arranging face-to-face meetings easier?"